The areca palm, otherwise known as butterfly palm, golden cane palm, bamboo palm, or its Latin name, Dypsis lutescens, is a native of Madagascar.

-The areca palm is a wonderful clumping plant that is often kept as an indoor plant specimen and is popular in reception areas and other large spaces.
+The areca palm is a wonderful clumping plant often kept as an indoor plant specimen and popular in reception areas and other large spaces.

 Botanically known as Dypsis lutescens (DIP-sis loo-TESS-enz), this perennial member of the Arecaceae family is native to Madagascar but naturalized in many parts of the world.